Tanah LotThe Rich Bali Heritage and Culture

 Temples, or “pura” in Balinese, are scattered throughout the island and are a critical aspect of Balinese culture.
 Bali is also known for its traditional ceremonies and rituals.
 One of the most important ceremonies is the Galungan, which is a celebration of the victory of good over evil.
 During this ceremony, families visit temples, decorate their houses with bamboo poles and offerings, and share traditional dishes.

 Temples are the other major expression of Balinese cultural vitality.
 Throughout the year, even every day, ceremonies take place there.
 Tourists can attend with respect and discretion.

-Cremations (in public) are among the most amazing ceremonies in the eyes of Westerners.
+Cremations (in public) or Ngaben in Balinese are among the most amazing ceremonies in the eyes of Westerners.
 Generally taking place 6 weeks after the death, they take on a certain splendor, as they constitute a crucial rite of passage for the deceased towards the afterlife.

 Another surprising ceremony: the filing of teeth, which marks the adolescent’s entry into the adult world.
 Finally, there are lots of religious festivals throughout the year, bringing villages and temples to life, but also games, such as cockfighting, bird singing or kite flying competitions…